alyjahndungu/alyjahndungu/README.md

 ### Hi, I am Elijah.
-A software engineer with over 2 years of expirience, I specialize in both web applications & cross-platform mobile apps.
+A software engineer by proffession, I specialize in both web applications & cross-platform mobile apps.
 I have the ability to develop effective RESTful APIs using Spring Boot, client side using Next.js and Mobile Apps using React Native.

 - 🔭 I’m currently working on Spring Boot Applications
 - 🌱 I’m currently learning Golang & Microservices